Priyanka-2027/Pet-Adoption-Platform/README.md

 # Pet Adoption Platform - Frontend

-A modern, responsive web application built with React, TypeScript, and Vite, designed to connect pets in need with loving homes.
+A modern, responsive web application built with React, TypeScript, and Vite, designed to connect pets in need with loving homes

 ## 🚀 Features